 My first backpacking laptop, a MacBook Air, didn’t have too much storage space so I kept a lot of my photos and videos on Dropbox and stored my movies on a nearly bulletproof portable hard drive.

 Typical external drives with 1 terabyte cost around $80 USD, and cloud storage (through Google, Dropbox Microsoft, etc.) average around $10 a month.
 It’s also important to back up your files in case your travel laptop gets stolen (like my friend Ana’s did in Costa Rica)!

-If you are running editing programs and high-resolution videos, you should also prioritise the processing power.
+If you are running editing programs and high-resolution videos, you should also prioritize the processing power.

 The CPU is like the “brain” of your computer.
 At the moment, Intel Core i7 is the highest performer, but also the most expensive.
 Intel Core i5 should work for most of the best travel computers, and anything older is fine if you’re just surfing the web.

-6.)
-Do you prefer Mac, PC, or Chrome OS?
+6. Do you prefer Mac, Windows, or Chrome OS?

 Most laptops run one of these three operating systems: Windows, Chrome OS, or Mac OS X (for MacBooks only).

 Windows notebooks offer the largest range of options for the best travel laptop.
 The newest window computers offer cool features like touch screens, 2-1 convertible tablets, fingerprint readers, and dual graphics chips.